 The Lackland ISD Child Nutrition Department offers a choice of healthy and appetizing meals each school day.
 All meals served meet nutrition standards as established by the U.S. Department of Agriculture.

 Parents must always ensure the student’s lunch account has available funds to make meal purchases.
-It is the responsibility of parents or guardians to provide the student’s lunch or breakfast, or pay for meals provided by the district.
 The Child Nutrition Department has a fiscal responsibility to stay in compliance with Federal Guidelines.
 In order to meet this obligation, parents / guardians are responsible for purchases made by their student(s) in the cafeteria.

 Free & Reduced Meals Application